barrylapthorn/barrylapthorn/README.md

 ### Hi there 👋

 I'm a C++, Java and Kotlin dev.
+Mostly Linux these days, but a lot Win32, and even some MacOS.

-I've also written Javascript, Typescript, Dart, C#, and lots of other languages.
+I've also written non-trivial amounts of C#, Javascript and some Typescript.

+And some Swift, D, Rust, golang, and even some F# back in the day.

 <!--
 **barrylapthorn/barrylapthorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.